elvishew/xLog/README.md

 and anywhere you like.

-Just implement the `Printer` interface, and specify it during initialization
+Just implement the `Printer` interface, and specify it when initializing

 ```java
 XLog.init(config, printer1, printer2...printerN);
 ```

-or when creating a custom `Logger`
+or when creating a non-global `Logger`

 ```java
 Logger logger = XLog.printer(printer1, printer2...printerN)